Jump to main content

 Information on theses

-Thank you for your interest in writing your thesis at the Chair of Organization and International Management.
-In order to make the process as structured as possible, we kindly ask you to read the following information about the procedure carefully.
+We appreciate your interest in writing your thesis at the Chair of Organization and International Management.
+In order to make the process as structured as possible, we kindly ask you to carefully read the following information on the procedure.

 Step 1: Application and requirements